Research Interests

 Abstract.
 We present a model of public good provision with a distributor.
 Our main result describes a symmetric mixed-strategy equilibrium, where all agents contribute to a common fund with probability p and the distributor provides either a particular amount of public goods or nothing.
 A corollary of this finding is the efficient public good provision equilibrium where all agents contribute to the common fund, all agents are expected to contribute, and the distributor spends the entire common fund for the public good provision.

-"Pricing and EV charging equilibria" with Jorge Bruno, Trivikram Dokka, and Sonali SenGupta
+"Equilibria in Budget Games with Dissatisfaction Cost" with Jorge Bruno, Trivikram Dokka, and Sonali SenGupta

 "Tax Evasion, Embezzlement and Public Good Provision" with Alexander Matros and Sonali SenGupta

-"Stronger bounds for effort and welfare maximizing equilibria in network public good games" with Jorge Bruno, Trivikram Dokka, and Sonali SenGupta
+"Stronger Bounds for Effort and Welfare Maximizing Equilibria in Network Public Good Games" with Jorge Bruno, Trivikram Dokka, and Sonali SenGupta